 The hexadecimal numbers of the code points tell us that the first three characters reside in plane 0 (within 16 bits), while the emoji resides in plane 1.

 UTF-32 uses 32 bits to store code units, resulting in one code unit per code point.
 This format is the only one with fixed-length encoding; all others use a varying number of code units to encode a single code point.

 UTF-16 uses 16-bit code units.
 It encodes code points as follows:

-BMP (first 16 bits of Unicode): are stored in single code units.
+The BMP (first 16 bits of Unicode) is stored in single code units.

 Astral planes: The BMP comprises 0x10_000 code points.
 Given that Unicode has a total of 0x110_000 code points, we still need to encode the remaining 0x100_000 code points (20 bits).
 The BMP has two ranges of unassigned code points that provide the necessary storage: